JamesCallanan/Grad-CAM/README.md

-Code for thesis and short MIDL paper submission, both entitled 'Integrating feature attribution methods into the loss function of deep learning classifiers'.
+Code for thesis and short [paper](https://jamescallanan.github.io/assets/ShortPaper.pdf), both entitled 'Integrating feature attribution methods into the loss function of deep learning classifiers'.

 Unfortunately, many of these notebooks cannot be re-run without setting up a database that contains the same tables as mine does.
 The database containing data from my experiments is on my local machine.
 Thus, without ngrok set up, no one can query/insert into it.